google/zetasql/docs/differential-privacy.md

 ## Privacy parameters

-Privacy parameters control how the results of a query are anonymized.
+Privacy parameters control how the results of a query are transformed.
 Appropriate values for these settings can depend on many things such as the characteristics of your data, the exposure level, and the privacy level.